Rookhope: Rookhope Arch

 A local landmark is the Rookhope Arch at Lintzgarth, a few hundred yards west up the valley; one of the few remaining parts of the 2 mi Rookhope Chimney.
 This "horizontal" chimney (parallel to the ground, which actually rises steeply to the moors) was used to carry poisonous flue gases from the Rookhope lead smelting works up onto the high moor.
 Periodically, lead and silver carried over in the gases and deposited in the chimney were dug out and recovered, rather than going to waste.

 St John the Evangelist church

 The original St John's in Rookhope was built in 1822, but at the end of the 19th century it was pulled down and rebuilt in its current position in 1905.
 The church closed in 2014.
 It is a Grade II listed building.

 Governance

-Rookhope is in the parliamentary constituency of North West Durham, for which Richard Holden is the first Conservative Member of Parliament.
+Rookhope is in the parliamentary constituency of Bishop Auckland, for which Sam Rushworth is the Labour member of Parliament.